acmdas/das_fieldstones/morefieldstones2019.md

 &ldquo;Surface plausibility, reasonableness, persuasiveness, enjoyability... yet all the time, underneath, nagging away at me&mdash;there a revulsion, a rising tide of suspicion.
 The 'balance' of 'evidence' suggests that these are 'well-meaning' people, saying things that have 'some value'... yet from the start, and all the time, there is this drum-beat of inner rejection.
 &ldquo;This is what I call That Antichrist feeling&mdash;that sense that I am here dealing with an Antichrist phenomenon...
 &ldquo;It is the knowledge of my own heart that I am dealing with some person, institution or product that has (to some degree&mdash;perhaps unconsciously to itself) a rotten, corrupt, dishonest, manipulative heart.
 That is pretending to be on the side of God, while actually working against God...
-That is pretending to be on the side of God in order to work against God.&rdquo;&mdash;<a href="http://charltonteaching.blogspot.com/2019/01/that-antichrist-feeling.html" rel="noopener" target="_blank">Bruce Charlton</a>
+That is pretending to be on the side of God in order to work against God.&rdquo;&mdash;[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/that-antichrist-feeling.html)

 ## Justice or Love
 Sun, 13 Jan 2019

 &ldquo;It is going-against a very mainstream&mdash;especially Protestant&mdash;view of Christianity (and the emphasis of the Apostle Paul) when I say Christianity is not&mdash;or is hardly at all&mdash;about justice.
-&ldquo;Indeed, quite the opposite: the promise of Christ is that salvation comes to all who follow him in love&mdash;and that is a massive short-circuit of anything like justice.&rdquo;&mdash;<a href="http://charltonteaching.blogspot.com/2019/01/christianity-is-not-much-about-justice.html" rel="noopener" target="_blank">Bruce Charlton</a>
+&ldquo;Indeed, quite the opposite: the promise of Christ is that salvation comes to all who follow him in love&mdash;and that is a massive short-circuit of anything like justice.&rdquo;&mdash;[Bruce Charlton](http://charltonteaching.blogspot.com/2019/01/christianity-is-not-much-about-justice.html)

 Reminds me of the AA saying, &ldquo;Good thing that God&rsquo;s love is greater than His sense of justice&mdash;I&rsquo;d hate to think where I&rsquo;d be if I got what I deserve!&rdquo;

 ## Modern Lit
 Sun, 13 Jan 2019

 &ldquo;The intelligentsia was driven to create literary modernism by a profound loathing of ordinary common readers.
 The intellectuals feared the masses not because they were illiterate but because, by the early twentieth century, they were becoming more literate, thanks to public education, adult education, scholarships, and cheap editions of the great books.
 &ldquo;If more and more working people were reading the classics, if they were closing the cultural gap between themselves and the middle classes, how could intellectuals preserve their elite status as arbiters of taste and custodians of rare knowledge?
-They had to create a new body of modernist literature which was deliberately made so difficult and obscure that the average reader did not understand it.&rdquo;&mdash;<a href="https://daily.jstor.org/was-modernism-meant-to-keep-the-working-classes-out/" rel="noopener" target="_blank">Jonathan Rose</a>
+They had to create a new body of modernist literature which was deliberately made so difficult and obscure that the average reader did not understand it.&rdquo;&mdash;[Jonathan Rose](https://daily.jstor.org/was-modernism-meant-to-keep-the-working-classes-out/)

 This explains Virginia Woolf, Stein and Pound.
 And a lot of Joyce, Kafka, Eliot.
 Not to mention a lot of newer stuff.
 Or is it just me?

 ## The State of Current Science
 Tue, 15 Jan 2019

 &ldquo;Modern, Linear Faustian Science has run it&rsquo;s course.
 The decline is obviously visible when the spokesmanship passes from Albert Einstein to Carl Sagan to Neil DeGrasse Tyson.
-It&rsquo;s been about 40 years since we really smashed through any scientific barriers. &rdquo;&mdash;<a href="http://www.amerika.org/politics/periscope-january-11-2019/" rel="noopener" target="_blank">Jonathan Wilkinson</a>
+It&rsquo;s been about 40 years since we really smashed through any scientific barriers. &rdquo;&mdash;[Jonathan Wilkinson](http://www.amerika.org/politics/periscope-january-11-2019/)

 ## Judging
 Fri, 18 Jan 2019